bertmelis/espMqttClient/README.md

 ### Non-blocking

 This library aims to be fully non-blocking.
 It is however limited by the underlying `WiFiClient` library which is part of the Arduino framework and has a blocking `connect` method.
-On ESP32 it is not an issue since the call is offloaded to a separate task.
+This is not an issue on ESP32 because the call is offloaded to a separate task.
 On ESP8266 however, connecting will block until succesful or until the connection timeouts.

 If you need a fully asynchronous MQTT client, you can use `espMqttClientAsync` which uses AsyncTCP/ESPAsyncTCP under the hood.
 These underlying libraries do not support TLS (anymore).
 I will not provide support TLS for the async client.